Looking for car stereos?Start shopping

 Tools needed: Panel tool, Phillips screwdriver

-Steering wheel controls: If your Town & Country is equipped with audio controls on the steering wheel, you’ll probably want to keep using them when you install a new receiver.
+If your Town & Country is equipped with audio controls on the steering wheel, you’ll probably want to keep using them when you install a new receiver.
 A steering wheel control interface will let your new stereo communicate with your steering wheel.
 There are several interfaces available, but we recommend the PAC SWI-RC interface, because it'll connect directly to the stereo wiring adapter mentioned above.
 2009 and up models are a little more convenient.
-There's a second stereo integration adapter to choose from (instead of the one mentioned up above) that has steering wheel integration built in.
+There's a second stereo integration adapter to choose from (instead of the one mentioned up above) that has steering wheel controls built in.
 That means less expense and easier integration.

 Replacing your factory speakers